rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > Example:
 > <CITE>1 sheet (3 pages)</CITE>
-> (*Comment*: Folded sheet with title and colophon printed as  two pages on “outside;” all text printed as one page occupying the entire “inside”)
+> (*Comment*: Folded sheet with title and colophon printed as  two pages on “outside”; all text printed as one page occupying the entire “inside”)

 > Example:
 > <CITE>1 sheet (1 page)</CITE>